mobify/mobify-code-style/css/Readme.md

 ## Declaration Order

-All properties should be consistently ordered according to the following standard.
+Following our practice of writing consistent code, we also want all properties to be consistently ordered according to the bellow standard.

->Property specific mixins live where the expanded property would live.
-For example, if you're using a background–image mixin, that should live in the Visual Styles block instead of in the standard includes section.
+And as before, we use [SCSS-Lint](https://github.com/causes/scss-lint) to help ensure property order is consistent - see our linting rules [here](https://github.com/mobify/mobify-code-style/blob/update-css-style/css/.scss-lint.yml).

 1. Extends
 1. Mixins/Includes (except for property specific mixins)